adesh6601/cagd_project/README.md

 ## 6. Symmetric DDA Line Drawing Algorithm
 Overview
 A graphical application developed in C++ using the Qt framework with OpenGL, providing a visualization tool for drawing lines within a grid using the Symmetric DDA Line Drawing Algorithm.

-## 7. SymmetricDDAandSutherLandCohen(Visualizer)
-   - `Visualizer.h` and `Visualizer.cpp`: GUI components are implemented in these files.

-   - `OpenGLWindow.h` and `OpenGLWindow.cpp`: Responsible for handling OpenGL rendering.